 The names of the Directors of the Company in office at the date of the Annual Financial Statements appear on page 1.

-The following changes were made to the composition of the Board of Directors of the Company from the beginning of the accounting period on 1 January 2016 to the date of this report.
+There were no changes made to the composition of the Board of Directors of the Company from the beginning of the accounting period on 1 January 2017 to the date of this report.